MenuBase EN

 Strip away the marketing and a point-of-sale system does five jobs.
 It takes the order and rings it up.
 It processes payment (cash, card, e-wallet, QR).
 It prints or sends the ticket to the kitchen.
 It records the sale for your books, including SST and LHDN e-invoicing.
 And it gives you end-of-day reports: what sold, how much, and when.

 Modern systems add inventory tracking, staff clock-in, table management and a kitchen display screen.
 Those are useful.
 But notice what the list does not include: making the customer spend more.
-A POS is a recorder.
+A normal POS is a recorder.
 It captures whatever the customer decided to order.
 It does nothing to shape that decision.
 Hold that thought, because it is the whole reason this guide exists.

 The main types of restaurant POS in Malaysia